bekk/bekk-christmas/post/opensource/how-to-contribute-to-open-source.md

 A great way to get started is to look for issues by using [www.firsttimersonly.com](https://www.firsttimersonly.com/) or [searching GitHub for issues](https://github.com/search?q=label%3Agood-first-issue&state=open&type=Issues) marked as **good-first-issue**.

-Here's a few ideas on what typicaly are low-hanging fruits:
+Here's a few ideas on what typically are low-hanging fruits:

 -   fix errors in the repository's documentation
 -   write missing documentation